Nisinoon/Nisinoon/pages/Research/Research.md

 The following is a list of research outputs that make use of or otherwise relate to the Nisinoon project.

-- Fedorchak, Rachel, Vade Kamenitsa-Hale, Hunter Thompson Lockwood, & Monica Macaulay.
-2023.
-Strategies for lexical expansion in Algonquian languages. <cite>Language Documentation & Conservation</cite> 17: 185–220. <https://hdl.handle.net/10125/74735>. ([View the data for this project here.](/research/Fedorchaketal2023))
+- Monica Macaulay, Hunter Thompson Lockwood, and Daniel W. Hieber.
+To appear.
+The Nisinoon Project: A Database of Algonquian Components.
+Papers of the 56th Algonquian Conference.

 - Lockwood, Hunter Thompson and Monica Macaulay.
 2024.
 Applicatives across Algonquian.
 In Denis Creissels & Fernando Zúñiga (eds.), <cite>Applicative Constructions</cite> (Comparative Handbooks of Linguistics), pp. 601-644.
 De Gruyter.

+- Fedorchak, Rachel, Vade Kamenitsa-Hale, Hunter Thompson Lockwood, & Monica Macaulay.
+2023.
+Strategies for lexical expansion in Algonquian languages. <cite>Language Documentation & Conservation</cite> 17: 185–220. <https://hdl.handle.net/10125/74735>. ([View the data for this project here.](/research/Fedorchaketal2023))

 - Lockwood, Hunter Thompson, Monica Macaulay, and Vivian Nash.
 Relative Roots: Form and Function.
 Paper given at the 55th Annual Algonquian Conference, October 2023, Edmonton, Alberta.